Introducing Swift Testing. Basics.

 }

 The second macro type introduced by the Swift Testing framework is the require.
-The require macro has the same API as the expect macro with a single difference.
+The require macro has the same API as the expect macro with two differences.
 It is a throwing function that throws an error as soon as the boolean expression you pass into is false.
 Which means it allows us to stop the test when a required condition doesn’t meet our expectations.

 @Test func verifyOptionalFunc() throws {